Opening Hours Open 7 days a week

 Void relationships – No time limit.

-Voidable relationships – Usually, you must apply for annulment within 3 years of the ceremony (some exceptions apply).
+Voidable relationships – Usually, you must apply for annulment within 3 years of the ceremony (with some exceptions).

 How To Apply For Annulment Of Marriage / Civil Partnership?

 You can apply for annulment of marriage or civil partnership by filling in a nullity petition.
-You should send two copies of the petition to your nearest family court and keep your own copy.
+You should send two copies of the petition to your nearest family court and keep one for yourself.

 When Can You Apply For Annulment Of Marriage / Civil Partnership?